 - How Should A Company React If They Have Had A Data Breach?

-- What Evidence Do I Need To Make A Personal Data Breach Claim?
+- What Evidence Do I Need To Make A Claim For A Psychological Injury After A Personal Data Breach?

 - No Win No Fee Personal Data Breach Claims

 - What Are My Rights After A Data Breach – Related Guides

 It’s important to realise that organisations may store and process lots of information about you.
 If any data that could help to identify you is leaked during a GDPR data breach, you could claim for any suffering.
 The types of information a data controller might hold about you includes:

 - Social services records.